 - Submit the documents required at the Customs Office

-- Declaration registration fee for export must be paid at the customs office
+- The declaration registration fee for export must be paid at the customs office

 - Customs Declaration Certificate is issued by the office